 Then either cut out a new model or turn the version 1 model inside out and draw on the North arrow and scale so you can use it to make version 2.

-Plain, version 2.
-Add the following geology to the model and clip it together showing the 3D geology of the area.
+Cuesta, version 2.
+Add the following geology to the model and clip it together showing the 3D geology of the area non-commercial use in schools.